cosmo0920/PowerShell-for-Mroonga-building/README.md

 $applyPatch = $TRUE
 ```

-and then,

-Put into `patches` directory, patches are applied automatically with GNU patch.
+and then, put into `patches` directory, patches are applied automatically with GNU patch.

 ### Requirements